Myash21/Customer-support-AI-companion/README.md

 - **Ticket Classification**: Topic tags, sentiment, and priority from raw emails or tickets
 - **Hybrid RAG**: Dense + BM25 retrieval over product docs and developer guides
-- **Test Email**: Paste a realistic support email and get topic/sentiment/priority + AI answer
+- **Domain expert notification**: For non-RAG topics, enter an expert's email and send a notification with ticket details
 - **Classification Stats**: Bulk analytics and charts over sample tickets

 Runs as a lightweight app (see `app.py`) with a focus on practical accuracy, latency, and cost-awareness.